Ben-Ganon/Obsidian_Olympus_DnD/General/Combat Mechanics.md

 - Grapples:
 	You can choose to grapple an opponent to the floor, pinning them down and fighting them in close combat.
 	During this time, any weapon other than knives/ small axes gain -3 to their damage rolls.
-	The grapple is done by a Might roll.
+	The grapple is successful if you succeed a Might roll.
-	To exit the grapple, the target must succeed a might roll.
+	To exit the grapple, the target must succeed a Might roll.
+	Until the target succeeds Might or you decide to end the grapple, the target remains grappled

 - Attacking with a Boon:
 	Some Boons have offensive capabilities.